 Suspend-to-RAM (STR) is an energy-saving feature.
 In Suspend-to-RAM state, all devices on the computer are turned off, except for the system RAM.
 Thus, the PC consumes less than 5 Watts of power.
-Select [Enabled] if your power supply can supply at least 720mA on the +5VSB lead to support the STR function.
-If the expansion cards you use on the motherboard do not support the STR function, you must leave this field on the default setting [Disabled].
-Configuration options: [Enabled] [Disabled]
+[Auto] allows the BIOS to provide STR support, but to make the STR feature function, your operating system, device drivers, and power supply all have to support this feature.
+Please make sure your power supply can supply at least 720mA on the +5VSB lead.
+If your OS, power supply, and the expansion cards you use on the motherboard do not support the STR function, you may leave this field on the default setting [Disabled].
+Configuration options: [Auto] [Disabled]